patarapolw/OpenMDE/README.md

 Double-click to open file in a customized SimpleMDE markdown editor.

+## Download

+Executables can be downloaded from <https://github.com/patarapolw/OpenMDE/releases>

 ## Features

 - [Markdown-it](https://github.com/markdown-it/markdown-it) is used to render the preview.